StanPlatinum/elf-respect/README.md

-## Privacy-preserving TEE protoype on a service-oriented environment (e.g. MLaaS)
+## Privacy-preserving TEE protoype on a service-oriented environment such as on an MLaaS platform

 ### Checking if an (malicious) enclave would leak data at runtime